 New Approach Development

 Following our philosophy of constant evaluation and innovation between the anatomy lab and the operating room, the SNL is used to develop and examine new approaches or expand known approaches to help define modern skull base surgery.
-Examples include the expansion of the lateral orbitotomy to the cavernous sinus and middle fossa and the development of the contralateral transmaxillary approach (CTM)
+Examples include the expansion of the lateral orbitotomy to the cavernous sinus and middle fossa and the development of the contralateral transmaxillary (CTM) approach.

 White Matter Anatomy

 Dissection of the white matter fiber tracts provides a unique insight into the complex intrinsic architecture of the brain and builds up an essential knowledge for operating on intra-axial tumors.
 A unique feature of our white matter studies is the combination with advanced imaging techniques, such as High-Definition Fiber Tractography (HDFT), to facilitate greater understanding of brain connectivity “in-vivo” and in neurosurgery patients.
+These techniques are also being studied to try to improve the imaging of cranial nerves.